Patient Access To Regenerative Health

 Who We Are

 The Regenerative Outcomes Foundation was established by Doug Oliver, a Nashville, TN, resident who was legally blind from macular degeneration, and who, through adult stem-cell treatment, had his sight restored.
-Coming on the heels of Oliver’s work on the 21st Century Cures Act, which passed Congress with impressive bipartisan support and was signed into law in December 2016, foundation’s primary objective is to help improve access to these cutting-edge “regenerative medicine” procedures and treatments by working both with patients seeking safe and effective help and the innovative providers and companies able to meet their medical needs.
+Coming on the heels of Oliver’s work on the 21st Century Cures Act, which passed Congress with impressive bipartisan support and was signed into law in December 2016, the Foundation's primary objective is to help improve access to these cutting-edge regenerative medicine procedures and treatments by working both with patients seeking safe and effective help and the innovative researchers and companies able to meet their medical needs.

 OUR FOUNDER